See our guide to linear shower drain pros and cons including its problems, how it works, and the comparison between the center drain and linear drain.

 If you haven’t heard about the “wonder drain” just yet, then you really are in for a surprise.
-The linear shower drain has definitely completely revolutionized shower design from the time it has arrived and from there on out.
-It’s versatile and extremely slick and the best part about it is that it can completely disappear.
+The linear shower drain has definitely completely revolutionized shower design from the time it arrived and from there on out.
+It’s versatile and extremely slick, and the best part is that it can completely disappear.

 What Is a Linear Shower Drain

-A linear shower drain is basically an enhanced method for drainage that offers a seamless and minimalist look to your shower, or to any shower, for that matter.
-It is somewhat put up under the category of luxury plumbing because a lot of hotels have made the switch to linear shower drains.
+A linear shower drain is an enhanced drainage method that offers a seamless and minimalist look to your shower, or to any shower, for that matter.
+It is somewhat under the luxury plumbing category because many hotels have switched to these stylish straight-line shower drains.

-This is mainly because it’s a remarkably efficient and aesthetic way of getting rid of excess water.
+This is mainly because it’s a remarkably efficient and aesthetic way of removing excess water.
 It’s the perfect upgrade to not only your shower’s style but to its overall functionality as well.

-Let’s check out all the pros and cons before we make the switch.
+Let’s check out all the pros and cons before switching.

 Advantages of Linear Drains for the Shower

 Installation is fast and easy.
-Get this, despite how efficient and aesthetic it looks, a linear shower drain can be installed almost anywhere and everywhere.
-To get this installed, the shower floor just needs to be sloped in one direction towards the drain as opposed to center drains which need to be sloped evenly from all 4 corners of the shower area.
+Get this: despite how efficient and aesthetic it looks, a linear shower drain can be installed almost anywhere and everywhere.
+To get this installed, the shower floor just needs to be sloped in one direction towards the drain instead of center drains, which need to be sloped evenly from all four corners of the shower area.

 You don’t have curbs to worry about!
 Stepping over a curb or stubbing a toe or hitting an ankle somewhere after we shower is fairly commonplace for regular showers but never for showers with linear shower drains because there is no need for a curb at all.